eecs582/eecs582.github.io/reviews.md

 of systems research papers.
-To help you with this and to ensure we have a productive discussion in class, you are required to write a concise summary for the required papers <b>before</b> each class and submit the review.
+To help you with this and to ensure we have a productive discussion in class, you are required to write a concise summary for the required papers <b>before</b> each class and submit the review through [Gradescope](https://www.gradescope.com).

 We provided a [template](eecs582_review_summary.md) to help you write the review.
 However, you do not have to follow the template.
 Regardless, your